-- 4.2.
+4.2.
 LIS technicians will meet quarterly with Statewide Library Resources/Library Development Division (SLR/LDD) staff to manage the print professional library development (PLD) materials according to the MSL collection development policy with the goal of increasing PLD circulation.
-LIS together with SLR will develop an assessment tool to better identify actual user needs for the PLD collection. - (Update April 2015) LIS staff met SLR staff in February for a quarterly collection development meeting.
+LIS together with SLR will develop an assessment tool to better identify actual user needs for the PLD collection.

+(Originally reported April 2015) LIS staff met SLR staff in February for a quarterly collection development meeting.
 Both staff send out regular notices about new PLD acquisitions and new Safari Tech Online books.
-A cart of new PLD books will be available for check out to Montana librarians at MLA in April in Bozeman. - 4.3.
-LIS staff will consult quarterly with MTNHP and Geographic Information staff to acquire and manage natural resource information relevant to our users as determined by findings from the library user survey. - 4.4.
-Electronic Resources Librarian and State Publications Librarian using results from the patron survey will identify engagement opportunities with at least four state agencies that result in invitations to learn about user information needs.
+A cart of new PLD books will be available for check out to Montana librarians at MLA in April in Bozeman.